M-Waweru/mathnuscripts-garden/src/site/notes/Content/Projects/Problems to Solve.md

 58. A service that gives you access to pay-only or subscription content like research papers, articles .etc.
 It can be crowdfunded.
 It can be pirated.
 Whichever works.

 59. Digitise the security register at organisations and provide verification and marketing features for these companies using this data that they collect.
-Replace the black counter book.
+Replace the black counter book. [[Fleeting Notes/Digitalizing Security Registrations\|Digitalizing Security Registrations]]

 60. A personal life calendar on your website that you can show a timeline and even photos of your life.
 It even shows the places you have been to on a map with the pictures as well.
 It can integrate with Google Photos.